Parable #20. The Bread out of Heaven:

 Moses did not provide the (symbolic) manna from heaven, the Father did!

 Reason #13.
-History repeats itself: during the time of Moses the people perished due to their unbelief and during the time of Messiah’s first appearance the people perished due to their unbelief.
-Adonai sent Moses to give the people temporal food for the body.
-Adonai sent Messiah to give the people eternal nourishment for their body, soul, and spirit.
-The heavenly Father is the Source of all life.
-Messiah is the One the Father sent down from heaven to give His Life to Israel and all of the world.
-The Messiah is the true Bread of Heaven.
+History repeats itself: during the time of Moses the people perished due to their unbelief and during the time of Messiah’s first appearance the people of Israel perished due to their (our) unbelief.
+Adonai (Avinu) sent His prophet Moses to give our people temporal food for the body.
+Adonai Eloheinu sent His Messiah to give our people eternal nourishment for our individual and ‘corporate’ body, soul, and spirit.
+Our heavenly Father is the ‘Source’ of all life.
+Messiah is the one the Father sent down from heaven to give His (God’s) Life to us (Israel) and through us (Israel)—-to all of the nations, peoples, and families of the world.
+The Messiah is our true (real, eternal) Bread of Heaven.

-The Messiah alone was sent from heaven to fulfill all of the will of the Father.
+The Messiah alone was sent from heaven to fulfill all of the will of GOD our Father.

-The people did not realize that the Voice they were rejecting was the Voice of the Heavenly Father.
-In the days of Moses the people murmured and grumbled at the Servant of the Holy One.
-So in the days of the New Moses, the Messiah, the people murmured and grumbled at the Servant of the Holy One.
+Our people (Israel) have yet to realize that the Voice we have been rejecting is the Voice of our heavenly Father (אבינו שבשמים).
+In the days of Moses our ancesors murmured and grumbled at the Servant of the Holy One.
+So in the days of the New Moses, the Messiah, our people have murmured and grumbled at the Servant of the Holy One.